altocodenl/TODIS/readme.md

 ### Pillar 4: Logic is what happens between call and response

 Armed with the pattern of call and response, we can now explore what happens between one and the other.
 Any call happening in a DIS will have a [deliberate](https://en.wikipedia.org/wiki/Teleology) response.
-The purpose of a call is to be transformed into a response.
+The purpose of a call is to become a response.
 Logic is how this transformation happens.

 The original definition of [logic](https://en.wikipedia.org/wiki/Logic) is concerned with correct reasoning.
-In the context of a DIS, our logic is something rather more basic: given a set of requirements for a certain call, we want to be able to express it in terms of a number of simpler calls.
+In the context of a DIS, logic is something rather more basic: given a purpose for a certain call, we want to be able to express it in terms of a number of simpler calls.
 Eventually, those simpler calls become tiny operations at the [CPU level](https://en.wikipedia.org/wiki/Central_processing_unit).
 At that point, the software people (the author included) shrug, declare "[here be dragons](https://en.wikipedia.org/wiki/Here_be_dragons)", and leave those details to the hardware makers.
-But thanks to that translation, if we have written our calls well, we will have a system that implements them.

-Logic is also usually called *code*, a term which comes from [machine code](https://en.wikipedia.org/wiki/Machine_code), but we'll just call it logic.
+Logic is also usually called *code*, a term which comes from [machine code](https://en.wikipedia.org/wiki/Machine_code) (which is a set of low-level calls that can be made in a computer).
+But we'll just call this logic, not code.

 It is my contention that the main elements of logic, in the context of a DIS, are five:

 1. Reference: the destination of a call.
-2. Sequence: the definition of a call.
+2. Sequence: the calls made by a call.
 3. Conditional: the choice between sequences.
 4. Loop: the conditional repetition of a sequence.
 5. Error: a special type of conditional response.

-For all of us who are fearful of programming, even those of us who practice it daily, it can be liberating to understand that essentially all logic can be understood with these terms.
+For all of us who are fearful of programming, even those of us who practice it daily, it can be liberating to understand that essentially all logic can be understood through these elements.
+The diverse and generally abstruse syntax of programming languages hides the fact that most logic is based on very few, intuitively understandable elements.
 I will spend the rest of this pillar showing how that is the case.

 The first three elements are essential, [irreducible](https://en.wikipedia.org/wiki/Irreducibility_(mathematics)).
 - Without *reference*, we have no way to represent the destination of a call.
 If every value in the dataspace refers only to itself, then we cannot establish relationships between parts of the system.